-Applied English 12, an integrated English course based on the Indiana Content Connectors English/Language Arts in Grades 9-10 and applicable employability skills.
+Counts as an English/Language Arts Requirement for the Certification of Completion English/Language Arts in Grades 9-10 and applicable employability skills.
 This course is a study of language, literature, composition, and communication focusing on literature with an appropriate level of complexity for each individual student.
 Students analyze, compare and evaluate a variety of classic and contemporary literature and nonfiction texts, including those of historical or cultural significance.
 Students write narratives, responses to literature, academic responses (e.g. analytical, persuasive, expository, summary), and research tasks when appropriate.
 Students analyze and create visual information in the form of pictures, graphs, charts and tables.
 Students write and deliver grade appropriate multimedia presentations and access online information.